elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

     /nfs    192.168.2.3(rw,sync,wdelay,hide,nocrossmnt,secure,root_squash,no_all_squash,no_subtree_check,secure_locks,acl,anonuid=65534,anongid=65534,sec=sys,rw,root_squash,no_all_squash)

-Lastly let&#8217;s open up port **2049** since that is all that we need for NFSv4:
+Lastly let's open up port **2049** since that is all that we need for NFSv4:

     [root@rhel1 ~]# iptables -I INPUT 14 -m state --state NEW -m tcp -p tcp --dport 2049 -j ACCEPT [root@rhel1 ~]# service iptables save
     iptables: Saving firewall rules to /etc/sysconfig/iptables:

 Now we have an NFS server allowing 1 client to mount **/nfs** using version 4.
-So let&#8217;s move to the client section.
+So let's move to the client section.

 ### NFS Client configuration